jeffsp/SPOC/README.md

   - [X] Warn if the area of the merged file is too big
   - [X] Quiet (don't warn)
   - [X] Unit/integration tests
-- [ ] spoc assign: Assign fields in one point cloud with fields from another point cloud
+- [ ] spoc copy: Copy fields in one point cloud to fields in another point cloud
   - [ ] Specify which fields to assign: all,x,y,z,c,p,i,r,g,b,extra
           Note that assigning X,Y,Z is useful for unrotating/uncentering a point cloud after performing transformations